ctu-mrs/ctu-mrs.github.io/docs/10-prerequisites/03-git.md

   * merging,
   * fixing merge conflicts (will come sooner or later).

-Checkout out our [Cheatsheet](https://github.com/ctu-mrs/mrs_cheatsheet) for some useful tips.
+Check out our [Cheatsheet](https://github.com/ctu-mrs/mrs_cheatsheet) for some useful tips.